An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Method

 where $Con{v_{K \times K}}$ denotes a convolution operation with a kernel size of \textit{K}. \textit{BN} and \textit{ReLU} denote the batch normalization and rectified linear unit activation function, respectively.

-For medical images, the target regions are usually intersected with complicated background organs, presenting similar textures and shapes.
-It is required to improve the representation of critical features and suppress the impact of irrelevant background features.
-To this end, in this work, the channel attention mechanism (SENet) is introduced to the original decoder stages to capture the interdependency among channels by integrating the information of channel context.
-The SENet can adaptively adjust the importance of each feature channel through learnable attention weights, thus highlighting the important regions and suppressing the background regions.
+In medical images, target regions often share similar textures and shapes with complex background organs, further providing challenges to distinguish critical features.
+To address this, the channel attention SENet (\cite{Huetal2018}) is integrated into the decoder stages to model channel interdependencies.
+SENet adaptively recalibrates feature channels via learnable attention weights, enabling the network to extract informative channels related to the target regions while suppressing irrelevant background channels.

-As shown in Figure \ref{overall}(b), the CoSE module is constructed by a convolution block and a SENet, in which corresponding residual connections are added before the convolution block and the SENet, respectively.
+As shown in Figure \ref{overall}(a), the CoSE module is constructed by a convolution block and a SENet, in which corresponding residual connections are added before the convolution block and the SENet, respectively.
 The residual connection directly applies the addition operation to transmit the learned features into deeper layers, which can effectively solve the gradient vanishing and explosion by providing additional paths to enhance the information propagation.
 The mentioned process can be expressed as the equations: